Lee County Commissioners discuss LCSO budget and Sheriff Marceno federal investigation

 Published: Updated:

-In light of recent investigations into Lee County Sheriff Carmine Marceno, a Lee County Commissioner proposed a change at Tuesday’s commissioner’s meeting that would separate the county budget from the sheriff’s.
+In light of recent investigations into Lee County Sheriff Carmine Marceno, a Lee County commissioner proposed a change at Tuesday’s commission meeting that would separate the county budget from the sheriff’s.

-This potential change is a long way from being implemented because it isn’t necessarily a proposal, but more like the beginning steps of one.
+This potential change is a long way from being implemented because it isn’t necessarily a proposal but more like the beginning steps toward one.

-Lee County Commissioner Brian Hamman led the conversation Tuesday morning at the commissioner’s meeting.
-Hamman suggested that the Sheriff’s office become its own taxing unit.
+Lee County Commissioner Brian Hamman led the conversation Tuesday morning at the commission meeting.
+Hamman suggested that the sheriff’s office become its own taxing unit.

 “It’s about transparency, and it’s also about fairness, making sure that other county departments don’t have to compete against law enforcement for funding,” Hamman said.

-Right now, the Sheriff’s Office gets about $315 million out of the $700 million from the general fund budget.
-Commissioner Hamman spoke with WINK News Reporter Olivia Jean after he shared his idea.
+Right now, the sheriff’s office receives about $315 million out of the $700 million general fund budget.
+After sharing his idea, Hamman spoke with WINK News reporter Olivia Jean.

 Hamman went on to say, “I think it’s important for them to be able to see how much money they are dedicating towards law enforcement, and then be able to ask those questions during a budget hearing where we would look at that specific budget.”